A carer is anybody who provides unpaid support to a family member, partner or friend who needs help because of their illness, frailty or disability.

 Find out more about:

-You may also find the Rethink carers and friends pages useful.
+You may also find the Rethink carers information pages useful.